Jackson-horse/ChatGPT-Prompts-Mastery/README.md

 This repository is highly based on the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) repository.

-I try to use some diagrams to represent the structure of the prompts in the `Awesome ChatGPT Prompts; a prompt is divided into several parts:
+I try to use some diagrams to represent the structure of the prompts in the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
+A prompt is divided into several parts:

 - the role you want ChatGPT to act
 - the input you provide